We donate $1 for every stay to a fund ensuring Oregon remains a beautiful place to visit!

 Dean & Michelle

 Dean was a stagehand with Local 33, which meant he built and assembled sets, managed props, set up shows, and helped stage live performances and TV, for everything from Days of Our Lives to the Oscars to the Hollywood Bowl.
-He is also a sculpter, rock climber, rockin’ singer and had both an acoustic and amped group in L.A.
+He is also a sculpter, tennis player, rockin’ singer and had both an acoustic and amped group in L.A.
 (His father was an amazing singer, and had been part of the original road show company for My Fair Lady.)

 Michelle was a creative director/writer who had an Internet-based ad agency specializing in hospitality marketing.
-She was once a VP/executive creative director/director of creative services for a $300mm Madison Avenue ad agency and later, creative director/marketing for the Los Angeles Times.
+She was once a VP/executive creative director/director of creative services for a $500mm Madison Avenue ad agency and later, creative director/marketing for the Los Angeles Times.
 She is also an artist, plays guitar (sort of) and has had a few feature screenplays optioned, including one that the production company swears will get a studio to help them produce it (not holding breath here).

 Though we had a pretty little house in the Hollywood Hills, we were tired of L.A. life